 How to Mention a Referral in Your Cover Letter

-A referral can help you stand out from the crowd when you are applying for a job.
-Hiring managers and recruiters are more likely to take a closer look at candidates with whom they share a mutual contact, and for good reason: studies have shown that hiring through employee referral is faster, cheaper, and more effective than relying on job sites.
+Having a referral can help you stand out from the crowd when you apply for a job.
+Hiring managers and recruiters will likely take a closer look at candidates with whom they share a mutual contact, and for good reason: studies have shown that hiring through employee referrals results in faster, cheaper, and more effective hiring than relying on job sites.

-A referral cover letter is used to mention a mutual connection when applying for a job.
+A referral cover letter mentions a mutual connection when applying for a job.
 You might be referred by a colleague, a friend, an employee at the company you’re interested in, or even your college career office.

-How to Get a Referral
+How to Mention the Referral

 The referral doesn't have to be a business connection.
 You can ask anyone you know at the company or who has a contact at the company if they would recommend you for a job.

-Referral Cover Letter Tips
+Writing Your Cover Letter

-Name-dropping does not come easily to some people, especially if you're already struggling with how to write about your accomplishments and sell yourself to a hiring manager.
+Name-dropping does not come easily to some people, especially if you're already wrestling with how to write about your accomplishments and sell yourself to a hiring manager.
 For this reason, it helps to look at examples of cover letters, although you'll want to tailor your letter to fit your specific personal and professional circumstances.

-This leaves you plenty of space to expand on your strengths and why you're the best candidate for the job.
-Your cover letter is your chance to make a strong first impression, since it is likely the first thing a hiring manager will see, possibly even before your resume.
+Next, expand on your strengths and why you're the best candidate for the job.
+Your cover letter offers a chance to make a strong first impression, since it's likely the first thing a hiring manager sees, possibly even before your resume.